-We went in August and had very pleasant weather, but the water levels are lower and less fresh in August.
-In this article we will break down the multiple benefits and cautions to be aware of, when visiting Karijini in different months.
+We went in August and had very pleasant weather, but the water levels were lower and less fresh in August.
+In this article, we will break down the multiple benefits and cautions to be aware of, when visiting Karijini in different months.

 The warm clear winter days and cool starry nights provide the perfect backdrop to explore.
 No matter when you visit, you’ll find something to surprise, challenge, and inspire you at Karijini National Park.